Punchestown Champion Hurdle

 The Punchestown Champion Hurdle is a Grade 1 National Hunt hurdle race in Ireland which is open to horses aged four years or older.
 It is run at Punchestown over a distance of about 2 miles (3,219 metres), and during its running there are nine hurdles to be jumped.
 The race is scheduled to take place each year during the Punchestown Festival in late April or early May.

 The present version of the race was introduced in 1999, and it was initially sponsored by Shell.
 Several different sponsors have followed, including Emo Oil, ACCBank, Rabobank, Racing Post, Betdaq and Paddy Power.
 Its current sponsor, Boodles, began supporting the race in 2024.

-The field usually includes horses which ran previously in the Champion Hurdle at Cheltenham, and the last to win both events in the same year was State Man in 2024.
+The field usually includes horses which ran previously in the Champion Hurdle at Cheltenham, and the last to win both events in the same year was Lossiemouth in 2026.
 For a period the race was restricted to horses aged five or older, but the minimum age was lowered to four in 2009.